 - Telling your story: Tips to practice before you take the stage

-Megan McGee is a co-founder of Ex Fabula and a long time storytelling enthusiast.
-She has sought out story slams from San Francisco to Philadelphia and even bared her soul onstage at several Slams around the country.
-She has planned and coordinated events for Ex Fabula’s regular season as well as the Terminal Milwaukee project, and she directed the 2012 residency at the John Michael Kohler Arts Center and emceed at all the StorySlams, including the organization’s first Spanish language event.
-She took on the full-time position of Executive Director of Ex Fabula in January 2014.
+Megan McGee, co-founder and Executive Director of Ex Fabula, has sought out story slams from San Francisco to Philadelphia and bared her soul onstage at several.
+She has planned and coordinated events for Ex Fabula’s regular season as well as the Terminal Milwaukee project, the 2012 residency at the John Michael Kohler Arts Center, the Puente Project, the Ex Fabula Fellowship, and Equal Access.

 Megan is bilingual and has an MA in Literature in Spanish.
 Spending a year living in Mexico inspired countless stories.
 She also has a degree in Theatre, which she uses frequently while writing, performing and directing in the all female sketch comedy group broadminded.
-Megan’s teaching experience includes guiding elementary school students through improvisation and movement workshops, presenting an interactive sketch comedy master class for an all girls high school, leading a senior theatre group, and teaching Spanish at the middle, high school, and college levels.
+Megan’s varied teaching experience includes improvisation and movement workshops for elementary school students, a sketch comedy master class for an all girls high school, leading a senior theatre group as well as teaching Spanish at the middle, high school, and college levels.